cryptpad/cryptpad/.github/ISSUE_TEMPLATE/new_feature.md

----
-name: New feature
+name: Feature Request
-about: ADMIN ONLY - Track a new feature
-title: ''
+description: Suggest an idea for CryptPad
-labels: 'new feature'
+labels: ["feature request"]
-assignees: ''

----

-**Summary**
+body:
+  - type: textarea
+    attributes:
+      label: Summary
-Please describe your idea in a reasonable amount of detail.
+      description: Please describe your idea in a reasonable amount of detail.

-**Motivation**
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: Motivation
-Please describe how your idea would benefit you and other users.
+      description: Please describe how your idea would benefit you and other users.

-**Additional context**
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: Additional context
- Add any other context or screenshots about the feature request.
+      description: Add any other context or screenshots about the feature request.